christoomey/vim-sort-motion/README.md

 - Linewise: sort a sequence of lines (require statements, gem lists, etc)
 - Character: sort a comma separated list (argument lists, attribute lists, etc)
-- Visual: provided for continuity, similar to linewise
+- Visual (linewise or normal): provided for continuity, similar to linewise
+- Block Visual: By default behaves the same as the other visual modes.
+  Optionally, you can provide a specific sort command which you might use to sort by a column (example: `Vissort`)

 Installation
 ------------